-Parameter Definitions Activation Requirement Adapter/Protocol LinkTimeOut=n LinkTimeOut applies to a private loop only.
+Parameter Definitions Activation Requirement Adapter/Protocol LinkSpeed=n LinkSpeed has significance only if the adapter supports speeds other than one Gb/s.
+Value: Auto-select, 1 Gb/s, 2 Gb/s, 4 Gb/s, 8 Gb/s Default = Auto-select Notes: Setting this option incorrectly can cause the adapter to fail to initialize.
+If you configure the link speed in a BIOS utility, the link speed may be overwritten by the Windows operating system according to its own configure the link speed in both the operating system driver and the Boot BIOS or UEFI driver.
+Reset FC Only LinkTimeOut=n LinkTimeOut applies to a private loop only.
 A timer is started on all mapped targets using the link timeout value.
 If the timer expires before discovery is re-resolved, commands issued to timed out devices returns a SELECTIION_TIMEOUT.
 The Storport driver is notified of a bus change event which leads to the removal of all LUNs on the timed out devices.
 Value: 1-500 seconds or 0x0-0xFE (hex) Default = 30 (0x1E) Dynamic LogErrors=n LogErrors determine the minimum severity level required to enable entry of a logged error into the system event log.
 Errors are classified as severe, malfunction or command level.
-A severe error requires user intervention to correct a firmware or adapter problem.
+A severe error requires user intervention to correct a firmware or adapter issue.
 An invalid link speed selection is an example of a severe error.
-A malfunction error indicates that the system has Dynamic problems, but user intervention is not required.
+A malfunction error indicates that the system has issues, but user intervention is not required.
 An invalid fabric command type is an example of a malfunction error.
 An object allocation failure is an example of a command error.
 If set to 0 = all errors are logged.
-If set to 1 = command level errors are logged.
 If set to 2 = malfunction errors are logged.
 If set to 3 = severe errors are logged.
-Value: 0-3 Default = 3 NodeTimeout=n The node timer starts when a node (that is, a discovered target or adapter) becomes unavailable.
-If the node fails to become available before the NodeTimeout interval expires, the operating system is notified so that any associated devices (if the node is a target) can be removed.
-If the node becomes available before NodeTimeout expires the timer is canceled and no notification is made.
-Value: 1-255 seconds or 0x0-0xFF (hex) Default = 30 (0x1E) Dynamic
+Value: 0-3 Default = 3 Dynamic